Indentured servitude in British America: European servants in colonies

 A half million Europeans went as indentured servants to the Caribbean (primarily the English-speaking islands of the Caribbean) before 1840.
 Most were young men, with dreams of owning their own land or striking it rich quick, who would essentially sell years of their labor in exchange for passage to the islands.
 However, forceful indenture also provided part of the servants: contemporaries report that youngsters were sometimes tricked into servitude in order to be exploited in the colonies.

 The landowners on the islands would pay for a servant's passage and then provide the servant with food, clothes, shelter and instruction during the agreed term.
 The servant would then be required to work in the landowner's field for a term of bondage (usually four to seven years).
-During this term of bondage the servant had a status similar to a son of the master.
-For example, the servant was not allowed to marry without the master's permission.
+Servants were not allowed to marry without the master's permission.
 Servants could own personal property.
 They could also complain to a local magistrate about mistreatment that exceeded community norms.
 However, a servant's contract could be sold or given away by his master.

 After the servant's term was complete he became independent and was paid "freedom dues".
 These payments could take the form of land which would give the servant the opportunity to become an independent farmer or a free laborer.
 As free men with little money they became a political force that stood in opposition to the rich planters.

-Indentured servitude was a common part of the social landscape in England and Ireland during the 17th century.
+Indentured servitude was a common part of the social landscape in England, Scotland and Ireland during the 17th century.
 During the 17th century, British and Irish went to Barbados as both masters and as indentured servants.
 Some went as prisoners.
 During the Wars of the Three Kingdoms many Scottish and Irish prisoners of war were sold as indentured laborers to the colonies.
 There were also reports of kidnappings of youngsters to work as servants.

 After 1660, fewer indentured servants came from Europe to the Caribbean.
 Newly freed servant farmers, given 25–50 acres of land, were unable to make a living because profitable sugar plantations needed to cover hundreds of acres.
 However, profit could still be made through the tobacco trade, which was what these small 25-acre farms did to live comfortably.
 The landowners’ reputation as cruel masters became a deterrent to the potential indentured servant.
 In the 17th century, the islands became known as death traps, as between 33 and 50 percent of indentured servants died before they were freed, many from yellow fever, malaria and other diseases.